0HugoHu/HugoHu-Pandas-Package/CONTRIBUTING.md

 # How to develop on this project

-ids706_python_template welcomes contributions from the community.
+hugohu_pandas_package welcomes contributions from the community.

 **You need PYTHON3!**